Jin Hi Kim's Ghost Komungobot at CultureHub, La MaMa Experimental Theatre Club, New York

 Kim’s autobiography Komungo Tango, a 25 years journey of creative collaborations with master musicians around the world, was published in 2007, Seoul, S. Korea.
 Read More

-In 2007 Kim has composed the sound track Koryo Saram, an hour long documentary film about Korean refugees from Russia to Kazakhstan.
+In 2007 Kim composed the sound track Koryo Saram (directed by David Chung), an hour long documentary film about Korean refugees from Russia to Kazakhstan.
 Read More

 In 2005 Kim was featured on BBC The World/Global Hit radio program for her One Sky for string chamber orchestra and electric komungo, which was commissioned (by the Great Mountain Music Festival) for the memorial event held at DMZ between North and South Korea for commemorating the Korean war, and was broadcast on KBS-TV in S. Korea.
 BBC Global Hit

 Kim was Freeman Artist-In-Residence at Cornell University in 2004.